Meet the Authors: Glennie Kindred

 She enjoys sharing her insights and teachings through a wide selection of popular workshops and talks, encouraging and inspiring us to create relationship with the natural world around us, especially with our native trees and plants.

 She is passionate about creating beneficial change, the power of loving awareness and the new opportunities and possibilities that the holistic perspective brings to the future.

 She lives in Derbyshire with her partner Brian Boothby, where she enjoys her local community, transition town group, her garden, many creative projects, kitchen medicine, walking the land, traveling, festivals and her friends and family.
-She has three children, May, Jack and Jerry and a granddaughter, Evie Rose.
+She has three children, May, Coral and Jerry and a granddaughter, Evie Rose.

 Books by Glennie

 An uplifting and inspiring book for anyone seeking to celebrate and honour changing rhytms ans seasons of the Earth and her cycles.